Does Transliteration Help Multilingual Language Modeling?: Abstract

 \section{Abstract}

-As there is a scarcity of large representative corpora for most languages, it is important for Multilingual Language Models (MLLM) to extract the most out of existing corpora.
-In this regard, script diversity presents a challenge to MLLMs by reducing lexical overlap among closely related languages.
+Script diversity presents a challenge to Multilingual Language Models (MLLM) by reducing lexical overlap among closely related languages.
 Therefore, transliterating closely related languages that use different writing scripts to a common script may improve the downstream task performance of MLLMs.
-In this paper, we pretrain two ALBERT models to empirically measure the effect of transliteration on MLLMs.
-We specifically focus on the Indo-Aryan language family, which has the highest script diversity in the world.
-Afterward, we evaluate our models on the IndicGLUE benchmark.
-We perform Mann-Whitney U test to rigorously verify whether the effect of transliteration is significant or not.
+We empirically measure the effect of transliteration on MLLMs in this context.
+We specifically focus on the Indic languages, which have the highest script diversity in the world, and we evaluate our models on the IndicGLUE benchmark.
+We perform the Mann-Whitney U test to rigorously verify whether the effect of transliteration is significant or not.
 We find that transliteration benefits the low-resource languages without negatively affecting the comparatively high-resource languages.
-We also measure the cross-lingual representation similarity (CLRS) of the models using centered kernel alignment (CKA) on parallel sentences of eight languages from the FLORES-101 dataset.
-We find that the hidden representations of the transliteration-based model have higher and more stable CLRS scores.
-Our code is available at Github\footnote{\url{https://github.com/ibraheem-moosa/XLM-Indic}} Hugging Face Hub\footnote{\url{https://huggingface.co/ibraheemmoosa/xlmindic-base-uniscript}},\footnote{\url{https://huggingface.co/ibraheemmoosa/xlmindic-base-multiscript}}
+We also measure the cross-lingual representation similarity of the models using centered kernel alignment on parallel sentences from the FLORES-101 dataset.
+We find that for parallel sentences across different languages, the transliteration-based model learns sentence representations that are more similar.